Transition to Non-exempt Payroll

-Supervisors should use the template letter below to notify employees who will transition from the exempt to non-exempt payroll on Jan.
-1, 2020, based on the new salary threshold announced by the Department of Labor.
+Supervisors should use the template letter below to notify employees who will transition from the exempt to non-exempt payroll by May 31, 2024, based on the new salary threshold announced by the Department of Labor.

 - Template Notification Letter: Transition from exempt to non-exempt